avinyash17/VL-crew/README.md

 | Experiment  | Operations on Queue ADT  |

 **ABOUT THE EXPERIMENT**
-To find the image distance for varying object distances and show the nature of image using concave and convex lens.
+To demonstrate the mechanism of Insertion and Deletion Operations in Queue using Link-List

 | Name of Developer | Amit Tripathi |
 |-----------|----------|